Package 'arcgeocoder'

 address

-character with single line address ("1600 Pennsylvania Ave NW, Washington") or a vector of addresses (c("Madrid", "Barcelona")).
+Single-line address text (e.g. "1600 Pennsylvania Ave NW, Washington") or a vector of addresses (e.g. c("Madrid", "Barcelona")).

 lat

-latitude column name in the output data (default "lat").
+Latitude column name in the output data (default "lat").

 long

-longitude column name in the output data (default "lon").
+Longitude column name in the output data (default "lon").

 limit